go-delve/delve/Documentation/cli/README.md

 	condition -hitcount bp % n

 The '% n' form means we should stop at the breakpoint when the hitcount is a multiple of n.

+Examples:
+	cond 2 i == 10				breakpoint 2 will stop when variable i equals 10
+	cond name runtime.curg.goid == 5	breakpoint 'name' will stop only on goroutine 5

 Aliases: cond